By Megan Burns

 Fernwood, Clifden

-Fernwood is a house is on a 140-acre private farm comprising of native woodland and bog on the shores of the Salt Lake.
+Fernwood is a beautiful house on a 140-acre private farm comprising of native woodland and bog on the shores of the Salt Lake.
 The farm setting means you’ll be welcomed with a basket of fresh produce, and there are resident animals that you can meet.

 Inside, the property features underfloor heating, a wood-burning stove and sheepskin rugs to keep things cosy, while the local area has plenty of outdoor activities to keep you entertained.
-It sleeps up to two, from €160 a night with a minimum two-night stay.

 The Salthouse Hotel Eco lodges, Ballycastle